 You can automate escalations when corrections are not made, for example, locking down the device and notifying the user to contact you to unlock the device.
 These escalation steps, disciplinary actions, grace periods, and messages are all customizable with the Unified Endpoint Management Console.

 There are two methods by which compliance is measured.

 Real Time Compliance (RTC)

-Unscheduled samples received from the device are used to determine whether or not the device is compliant.
+Unscheduled samples received from the device are used to determine whether the device is compliant.
 The samples are requested on demand by the admin.

 The compliance engine, a software algorithm that receives and measures scheduled samples, primarily determines the compliance of a device.
 The time intervals for the running of the scheduler are defined in the console by the admin.

 Enforcing mobile security policies is represented by this general overview.

 Determine on which platform you want to enforce compliance.
 After you select a platform, you are never shown an option that does not apply to that platform.